usnistgov/dioptra/docs/source/reference/dioptra-components/entrypoints-reference.rst

 Task Graph Syntax
 ------------------

-The task graph consists of a list of step descriptions.
+The Task Graph consists of a list of step descriptions.
 Each step corresponds to the execution of a function task.
-The task graph is defined in YAML, and each function task can be invoked using one of three invocation styles:
+The Task Graph is defined in YAML, and each function task can be invoked using one of three invocation styles:

 - Positional
 - Keyword